-After a Worldview Weekend Rally in Rockford, Illinois on Sunday night, November 21, 2010, I was informed that the church we had been renting for the previous several years did not want us to return.
-What makes this especially sad is that this is the church in which my wife grew up, and it has raised five generations of her family, dating back to the great grandparents on both sides of her family.
-One set of great grandparents, in fact, were two of the original 13 founders of the church.
-The reason given for rejecting us is that our 2009 rally was thought by some of the church staff to be too negative.
-They thought it inappropriate to publicly call false teachers by name.
-I asked what their senior pastor thought about that evening’s Worldview Weekend Rally but was informed that the senior pastor had chosen not to attend the conference at all.
+After our Worldview Weekend Rally in Rockford, Illinois on Sunday night November 21, 2010, we were informed that the church we had been renting for the past few years does not want us to return.
+What is really sad is this is the church in which my wife grew up and has included five generations of her family dating back to her great grandparents on both sides of her family.
+One set of great grandparents were two of the original 13 founders of this church.

-I am not going to name the church because the people who attended the conference and live in the area know which church I’m talking about.
-I am not telling you about this incident because of any personal offense but to highlight how biblical truth has become an offense to some of America’s churches.
+Please understand that I am not going to name the church because those that attended the conference and live in the area know the church of which I speak.
+I am not writing this article because of some kind of personal offense but to highlight how Biblical truth has become an offense to most of America's churches.

-Worldview Weekend is thankful for the churches that still allow us to rent their buildings but the increasing trend is that we are being forced to rent more and more hotel ballrooms because so few churches have leaders, staff, and pastors with clear discernment, courage under fire, and an unwavering commitment to biblical truth in our age of nonjudgmentalism, tolerance, and Christian happy talk.
+Worldview Weekend is thankful for the churches that will allow us to rent their buildings but the increasing trend is that we are being forced to rent more and more hotel ballrooms because so few churches have leaders, staff, and pastors that have clear discernment, real courage under fire, and an unwavering commitment to Biblical truth in an age of non-judgmentalism, tolerance, and Christian happy talk.

-No one ever said being a watchman on the wall and warning of impending danger would be a popular job, but if popularity is what we seek, then we are not seeking to be faithful to the One we serve.
-Thus, we will have failed in our calling.
+No one ever said being a watchman on the wall that warns of impending danger was going to be a popular job but if popularity is what we seek then we are not seeking to be faithful to the One we serve and thus we have failed in our calling.

-Warning the Church of emerging dangerous, unbiblical trends as well as false teachers, a false gospel, and unbiblical theology and doctrine has now become negative in the eyes of many of today’s hirelings.
-In John 10:11-13, Jesus says we will encounter some who claim to be shepherds or pastors but really have little concern for the sheep.
+Warning the church of emerging dangerous, unbiblical trends, false teachers, a false gospel, and unbiblical theology and doctrine has now become negative in the eyes of many of today's hirelings.
+Jesus Himself told us that we would see those that claim to be shepherds/pastors that really have little concern for the sheep.
 In John 10:11-13 we read:

 I am the good shepherd: the good shepherd giveth his life for the sheep.
 But he that is an hireling, and not the shepherd, whose own the sheep are not, seeth the wolf coming, and leaveth the sheep, and fleeth: and the wolf catcheth them, and scattereth the sheep.
 The hireling fleeth, because he is an hireling, and careth not for the sheep.